 - Special examination arrangements

-- Assistance around the Institute and in lectures, such as note-takers and personal helpers.
+- Assistance around the Institute and in lectures

 - Assistance for students in applying for the Disabled Students’ Allowance which provides financial help on top of the standard student package to fund specialist software, one-to-one study skills tuition or mentoring support